- Installation

 -

-I can’t run Windows BASH scripts; I’m getting
+I can’t run Windows bash scripts; I’m getting

 The system cannot find the batch label specified - buildscript